taih304/Linux-Shell/Platforms interaction/AWS/Greengrass/README.md

 **Greengrass core device** is an **AWS IoT thing** which runs the AWS IoT Greengrass Core software (on its operating system) to process, filter, and aggregate data from Greengrass client devices that connect to it.
 It can be configured to relay MQTT messages between client devices, the AWS IoT Core cloud service, and Greengrass components.

 **Greengrass component**: A component is a software module that runs on AWS IoT Greengrass core devices.
+A Greengrass component can be deployed to single or multiple core devices.

 **Recipes**: Every component contains a recipe file, which defines its metadata.
 The recipe also specifies the component's configuration parameters, component dependencies, lifecycle, and platform compatibility.
 The component lifecycle defines the commands that install, run, and shut down the component.
 Recipes are define in JSON or YAML format.